-Certain physical systems are such that the mathematical representation corresponding to them is degenerate - they contain what Redhead [2003] labels 'surplus structure'.
+Certain physical systems are such that the mathematical representation describing them is degenerate - they contain what Redhead ([2003]) labels 'surplus structure'.
 By this we mean that the relevant equations of motion (together with the same initial data) produce multiple physically indistinguishable but mathematically distinct solutions.
-We can represent these formal redundancies in terms of groups of symmetry transformations on some space of possible configurations of the system and if these groups are suitably local we call them gauge symmetries.
-In order to determine a unique mathematical representation for a system displaying gauge symmetries it is the theory of constrained Hamiltonian systems (Dirac [1958a], [1964] or Henneaux and Teitelboim [1992]) was developed.
+We can represent these formal redundancies in terms of groups of symmetry transformations on a space of possible configurations of the system and if these groups act locally we call them gauge symmetries.
+In order to determine a unique mathematical representation for a system displaying gauge symmetries the theory of constrained Hamiltonian mechanics was developed (Dirac [1958a], [1964]; Henneaux and Teitelboim [1992]).
 This theory allows us to characterise the degeneracy precisely in terms of (first class) constraint functions on phase space and regulate it by providing equations that pick out dynamics that is independent of the action of the constraints.
-Geometrically Dirac's procedure for eliminating degeneracy within gauge theories can be understood in terms of a process of reduction from a constraint manifold within phase space with a presymplectic geometry to a reduced phase space with a symplectic geometry (Gotay and Nester [1978]) and philosophically this reduction process can be endowed with the significant role of providing a passage from a dynamical arena with excess representational structure to one which provides a direct representation of the true dynamical degrees of freedom (on this point see Belot [2007] and Butterfield [2007]).
+Geometrically Dirac's procedure for eliminating degeneracy within gauge theories can be understood in terms of a process of reduction from a constraint manifold within phase space with a presymplectic geometry to a reduced phase space with a symplectic geometry (Gotay and Nester [1978]).
+Interpretationally, this reduction process can be endowed with the significant role of providing a passage from a dynamical arena with excess representational structure to one which provides a direct representation of the true dynamical degrees of freedom (on this point see Belot [2007] and Butterfield [2007]).

-The general theory of relativity explicitly features local redundancy in the form of diffeomorphisms invariance and can be cast into a constrained Hamiltonian formalism known as canonical general relativity (Dirac [1958b], Bergman [1961], Arnowitt et al. [1962], Misner et al. [1970]).
+The general theory of relativity explicitly features local redundancy in the form of diffeomorphism invariance and can be cast into a constrained Hamiltonian formalism known as canonical general relativity (Dirac [1958b]; Bergmann [1961]; Arnowitt et al. [1962]; Misner et al. [1970]).
 Perplexingly, however, once rendered into constrained Hamiltonian form the degeneracy of the theory seems to become entangled with the dynamics since the canonical Hamiltonian is itself a first class constraint.
-Thus according Dirac's work it even though it effects the transformations between three dimensional hypersurfaces that play the role of time in the theory the Hamiltonian should be interpreted as a gauge generator 1 .
-Furthermore, if we accept that the Hamiltonian is gauge generating then it would seem that we must classify as observable only functions which weakly commute with it (i.e. which have vanishing Poisson bracket with the constraint on the phase space surface it defines).
-This class of observables cannot vary along entire histories of a system and are therefore completely unable to change with respect to time.
-Correspondingly, from a geometric perspective application of symplectic reduction techniques to canonical general relativity is understood as leading to a reduced phase space which, despite having a symplectic structure, can no longer be understood as representing temporal evolution of either states or observables (see Belot and Earman [2001], Rickles [2008], Belot [2007]).
-This is the essence of the the problem of time in classical gravity - it is intimately connected to various issues that beset attempts to formulate a quantum theory of gravity and are grouped together as the problem of time in quantum gravity (Kuchař [1988], Isham [1992] and also Anderson [2010]).
+Thus, according to Dirac's work, even though it effects the transformations between three dimensional hypersurfaces that play the role of time in the theory, the Hamiltonian constraint should be interpreted as a gauge generator.
+Furthermore, if we accept that the Hamiltonian is gauge generating then it would seem that we must classify as representing observables only functions which weakly commute with it.1 This class of observables cannot vary along entire histories of a system and are therefore unable to change with respect to any temporal variable which parameterises the history.
+Correspondingly, from a geometric perspective application of symplectic reduction techniques to canonical general relativity is understood as leading to a reduced phase space which, despite having a symplectic structure, can no longer be understood as representing temporal evolution of either states or observables (see Belot and Earman [2001]; Rickles [2008]; Belot [2007]).
+This is the essence of the the problem of time in classical gravity - it is intimately connected to various issues that beset attempts to formulate a quantum theory of gravity and are grouped together as the problem of time in quantum gravity (Kuchař [1988]; Isham [1992]; Anderson [2010]).